 Agility: How quickly can you adapt to changing circumstances?
 As an under-statement, 2020 presented a few opportunities for agility.
 For Barb, the effectiveness of our personal work systems is key to being agile.
 “We need our info systems at our fingertips.
 If we don’t have proper systems that supply the best data, agility is stressful.”
 How are you set up to receive critical information?
 As the rate of workplace change continues to accelerate, carefully crafting your systems to optimize decision making will be essential to your success.

 Habits: On this broad topic Barb recommends The Power of Habit by Charles Duhigg.
-What are Barb’s 7 daily habits?
+What are Barb’s 7 daily habits to boost productivity?

 - Prep’s tomorrow’s to do’s today